epfl-ada/ada-2021-project-fadalbazooka/README.md

 We are going to make an observational study thanks to the sentimental analysis that we will have made beforehand.
 Thanks to the sentimental scores, we will be able to establish people's positions concerning the topic we chose according to the countries, the ages as well as the political positions.

+5) Data visualization : Showing the data story

+On the website we are going to create, we are going to work on the types of curves that will allow us to express our results in a clear way.